Milwaukee Institute of Art & Design: Campus

 MIAD's campus is located in Milwaukee's Historic Third Ward, one of the city's arts districts, bordered by the Milwaukee River and Lake Michigan.
 In 1992, after a complete renovation, the college moved into the Jane Bradley Pettit Building.
 This is MIAD's main academic building, with 245000 sqft of space on five floors.

 Academics

 The institution is accredited by the Higher Learning Commission and National Association of Schools of Art and Design.
-It offers an undergraduate Bachelor of Fine Arts degree in six programs and more than one dozen minors.
+It offers an undergraduate Bachelor of Fine Arts degree in six programs and more than a dozen minors.